CyberGhost4150/community/docs/README.md

 ---

-This is an open-source site for all Gradle community matters, including governance, artwork, events, and public/private infrastructure.
+This is an open-source site for all Gradle community matters, including governance, artwork, events, and public and private infrastructure.
 Anyone is welcome to participate and to extend the website and the underlying [gradle/community](https://github.com/gradle/community) repository, which is also used for tracking of community initiatives.